TIBCOSoftware/snappydata/docs/how_to/start_snappydata_cluster.md

   Other members: localhost(9368:locator)<v0>:16944, 192.168.63.1(9519:datastore)<v1>:46966
 ```

 You can check SnappyData UI by opening `http://<leadHostname>:4040` in browser, where **leadHostname** is the host name of your lead node).
-Use [snappy-shell](#howto-snappyShell) to connect to the cluster and perform various SQL operations.
+Use [snappy](#howto-snappyShell) to connect to the cluster and perform various SQL operations.

 **Shutdown Cluster**: You can shutdown the cluster using the `sbin/snappy-stop-all.sh` command: